 - Our baby is seriously sick.
 Over a period of months his health deteriorates and after being told I’m “an overwrought, first-time mom” and that he’s simply colicky, he ends up in the hospital where it’s discovered he has a partially imperforate anus and his bowels are obstructed.
 He has surgery.

 - Over this time my health has deteriorated significantly – probably due to stress.
 My baby sits on my knee screaming as he tries to poop, while I’m sat on the toilet crying with the same challenge.
 Not the picture of family bliss I envisioned for myself.

-Yet here I learn important lessons: to trust my intuition and own inner knowing

-    and to trust that there’s something here for me even in the worst of situations.

-    I also learn that when on purpose and motivated, stepping out of the box comes
+Yet here I learn important lessons: to trust my intuition and own inner knowing and to trust that there’s something here for me even in the worst of situations.
+I also learn that when on purpose and motivated, stepping out of the box comes with ease.

-    with ease.

-    - Make the heartbreaking decision not to return to my dream job after maternity
+- I make the heartbreaking decision not to return to my dream job after maternity leave.

-    leave.
 Baby and I are too sick.

-    - Become a freelance professional fundraiser, supporting charities with their

-    first major fundraising campaigns, working a handful of hours a week.
-I guess

-    I’m now an entrepreneur – a stay at home working mom!
+- Then become a freelance professional fundraiser, supporting charities with their major fundraising campaigns, working a handful of hours a week.
+I guess I’m now an entrepreneur – a stay at home working mom!

 - Baby and I muddle along in recovery together.

 I learn to slow down and accept my limits.
 I learn to set myself up as a freelancer and start my self-employed, entrepreneurial journey.